allegroai/clearml-docs/docs/webapp/webapp_profile.md

 ## Configuration vault

 :::note
-This feature is only supported by the **ClearML Enterprise Server**
+The configuration vault is only supported by the **ClearML Enterprise Server**
 :::

 Enterprise users can insert configurations in HOCON or Json format into the central configuration vault.
 When the vault is